Divinare/Connect-Five/README.md

 ## Prerequisites

-Install React Native dependencies on your machine: https://reactnative.dev/docs/environment-setup
+Install React Native dependencies on your machine, check docs from: https://reactnative.dev/docs/environment-setup

 ## Start the project